Ice Spiders: Plot

 Dash returns to the hotel and helps secure it.
 When he and Dr. Sommers search the basement, a spider gets in and almost attacks them, but they stun it with a fire extinguisher and lock it in the basement.
 Back in the lobby, a spider crawls in through the chimney and kills two guests before Dash impales it with the antlers of a mounted deer head.

 Meanwhile, on the crashed bus, after checking the area, Frank makes sure the kids are okay.
 However, one of them is unconscious and injured.
 They think of a way to get out as the black widow tries to get in.
 Eventually, Franks traps the spider and the kids escape.
-Frank is almost killed but is rescued thanks to the timely arrival of Captain Baker and his squad.
+Frank is nearly killed but is rescued thanks to the timely arrival of Captain Baker and his squad.

 Back at the lodge, Dash devises a plan with Captain Baker over a radio to trap the spiders.
 He takes his skis and leads the spiders to a snowboard half-pipe, which Baker and his men are blocking off.
 Johnny heads toward an avalanche cannon and waits for Dash's signal.

 At the half-pipe, the spiders are captured and Dash signals Johnny, who blows the spiders up.
 Professor Marks, who had been opposed to killing the spiders, charges at Dash and tries to kill him.
 Marks falls down the side of the half-pipe to the last spider, which kills him as Baker shoots the beast.

-A government agent then arrives with a group of soldiers that begin destroying all traces of the spiders.
-The agent demands that the survivors keep quiet about recent events and says that the "official" (that is, cover-up) explanation for what happened will be that there was a spill of hallucinogenic chemicals.
+A government agent arrives with a group of soldiers that begin destroying all traces of the spiders.
+The agent demands that the survivors keep quiet about recent events and says that the "official" explanation for what happened will be that there was a spill of hallucinogenic chemicals.